STEP 2. There are several ways to select the topics

 Using the directory on the left-hand side of the Selector window, select

-the topics you wish to include, and click on the "Add" button underneath
+the topics you wish to include, and click on the Add

-the Selector.
-Shift and Ctrl can be used for easy selection of multiple
+button underneath the Selector.
+Shift and Ctrl can be used for easy

-otherwise, it will be organized using ALEKS's own categories.
+topics will be organized using ALEKS's own categories, or the

 Select the All Assignments tab to create a Homework that contains the

-same topics used in another Homework assignment, Quiz, or Test.
+same topics used in another Homework, Quiz, or Test.

-and the chapter from which they are to be taken, then click "Add"
+chapter from which they are to be taken, then click

-and click the "Remove" button.
-The order of topics can be changed by
+click the Remove button.
+The order of topics can be

-dragging them in the list, or by selecting them and using the up and
+changed by dragging them in the list, or by selecting them and using the up

-down arrows.
-Or, you can randomize the order by clicking the "Shuffle"
+and down arrows.
+Or, you can randomize the order by clicking the

-1 point up to 99 points.
-This allows some topics to be weighted more
+point up to 99 points.
+This allows some topics to be weighted more heavily

 To see a sample question for a topic, double-click on the name of the